1

 Work Zones

 NHTSA defines a work zone as an area where roadwork takes place and may involve lane closures, detours and moving equipment (NHTSA, 2020).
 The roadway can be a very dangerous environment for our local road workers.
-In 2021, 12 Colorado road workers were killed while on the job.
 Strategies to improve work zone safety include enhanced traffic control setup, requiring workers to wear Personal Protective Equipment (PPE) and driver education and enforcement in work zones such as obeying reduced work zone speed limits, following all traffic control instructions and increased awareness of workers present.

 #FFFFFF